The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 For more precise analysis we need to find bonds of widely different coupon but almost identical maturity, but that situation is uncommon.
 As bonds are nearly always issued at par, it only happens when the bonds were issued a long time apart, with maturity dates that happen by chance to (almost) coincide, and when yields have moved a long way in the interim.

-A good example is Colombia, which in 2004 issued 8.125\% bonds due 21-May-24, and in 2014 issued 4\% bonds due 26-Feb-24.
+A good example is Colombia, which in 2004 issued 8.125\% USD bonds due 21-May-24, and in 2014 issued 4\% bonds due 26-Feb-24.
 The yield difference in Figure~\ref{fig:colom}(ii) is reasonably static over time, and cannot simply be ascribed to liquidity\footnote{It is a convenient fact that the author traded both of them over the period shown.}.
 We now value these bonds as of 08-Apr-16 using a flat hazard rate $Q(T)=e^{-\lambda T}$, with different assumptions about recovery.
 In each case the hazard rate $\lambda$ is adjusted so as to make the total pricing error $\Delta P_1+\Delta P_2$ zero, where $\Delta P_j= \Phat_j-P_j$.
-Table~\ref{tab:colom} shows the results.
+Table~\ref{tab:colom} shows the results\footnote{USD zero-rates for maturity 0,1,2,\ldots,10y are taken as (semiannual, in \%) 0.65, 0.74, 0.85, 0.94, 1.05, 1.15, 1.26, 1.37, 1.46, 1.55, 1.55 with linear interpolation in between.
+Time increment (see \S\ref{sec:comp}) is 0.5y.}.
 For $\recov=0$ the model price is too low for the 4\% bond and too high for the 8.125\% bond, as expected.
-As $\recov$ is raised the error reduces until at $\recov=53.5\%$ both match, and this is the implied recovery.
+As $\recov$ is raised the error reduces until at $\recov=55.5\%$ both match, and this is the implied recovery.
 If we think that Colombia recovery should be lower than this figure, then we buy the 8.125\% and enjoy the higher yield while it lasts; if higher, then we should buy the 4\%.
 In the limit of $\recov\to100\%$, which seems silly but could in principle happen in a `technical' default, the 4\% become risk-free, so these are obviously the ones to buy.
+We have, incidentally, ruled out the possibility of a sovereign selectively defaulting on some of its bonds: with corporates issued under NY or UK law this cannot happen but with EM sovereigns ``one can never say never''.

 When building curves we should not, therefore, simply use yield or yield-related spread measures such as Z- or I-spread.
 Although it is too fiddly to attempt to infer the market-implied recovery when we have many bonds of different maturity and dollar price, we should make a better attempt than simply assuming the recovery to be zero.
 Otherwise, high dollar price bonds always look cheap, when in fact much of the cheapness is illusory.
 In the case of the two COLOM~'24 bonds, if we make the routine assumption of 40\% recovery, we will have the 8.125\% modelled about a point cheap to the 4\% bonds---still a gap, but only a little wider than the bid-offer spread (which would typically be around 0.5--0.75\,pts), and so the transaction cost of switching from the 4\% to the 8.125\% would scarcely be worth the bother, particularly when we remember that high dollar price bonds tend to be more difficult to trade.
 But if we assume $\recov=0$ then there appear to be almost 3\,pts of value in switching.